 Use Flexibility to Your Advantage

-The more flexible you are when redeeming miles, the greater chances you have of booking the exact flight you want at the best deal.
+The more flexible you are when redeeming points, the greater chances you have of booking the exact flight you want at the best deal.
 And there aren’t many people with a greater degree of flexibility than retired folks who are free to book travel on any day of the week or any month of the year.

 Indeed, this is one of the key factors to remember and use to your advantage as you’re searching for award availability on the most coveted routes.